ashthomasweb/personal--music-trainer/README.md

 * [Contact](#contact)

 ## General Info
 This is a music ear-training application.
 Requires audio enabled.
 Relative Pitch memory trainer.
 Includes a music generator with classically voiced SATB four part harmony.
+The melodic trainer features multiple instrument sounds, multiple modes to practice, a 'free' mode, light-up notes, custom key-bindings, and custom user-assigned colors.
+Pitch memory comes in many forms, the idea of the musical trainer is to give the user many different options to personalize the musical and learngin experience, as well as choices that may not be witin their familiar listening pallete.

 ## Technologies
+* WebAudio API
 * HTML5
 * CSS3
 * ES6